African Orthodox Women’s Grant

 All around the continent of Africa women participate in the life of the Orthodox Church.
 In roles such as catechist, church treasurer, theologian, and chanter, women from Kenya to Cameroon to Zimbabwe work to build up the Body of Christ.

-For more information or an application, please contact St. Phoebe Center Chair Carrie Frederick Frost: stphoebe@gmail.com.
+For more information, please contact the St. Phoebe Center African Women’s Grant Committee: spcgrants@orthodoxdeaconess.org

 Be sure to select “African Women’s Grant” in the drop-down menu.